MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableCpuThrottleOnIdleScans

-Indicates whether the CPU will be throttled for scheduled scans while the device is idle.
-This parameter is enabled by default, thus ensuring that the CPU won't be throttled for scheduled scans performed when the device is idle, regardless of what **ScanAvgCPULoadFactor** is set to.
-For all other scheduled scans, this flag does not have any impact and normal throttling will occur.
+Indicates whether the CPU is throttled for scheduled scans while the device is idle.
+Valid
+values are:

+- $true: The CPU is throttled for scheduled scans.
+- $false: The CPU isn't throttled for scheduled scans, regardless of the value of the
+**ScanAvgCPULoadFactor** parameter.

+This parameter doesn't affect other types scheduled scans.
+Normal CPU throttling occurs on other types of scheduled scans.

 ```yaml
 Type: Boolean